Agriculture Stewardship Program

 - Labour and the use of the applicant’s equipment may be eligible for cost sharing and included in the total cost of the project.
 Contact your project advisor for more information.
 In-kind work must be specified and approved at time of application.
 For all other eligible and ineligible expenses please see individual BMP category guidelines.

 - The maximum allowable funding per farming operation is $75,000 over the 5 year Growing Forward 2 program.

 - The Agriculture Stewardship Program will operate on a cost share as well as a per acre funding basis.
 Funding levels vary depending on type of work and nature of project.

-- Please see the summary chart (on the next page) or the individual BMP guidelines (on page 7) for breakdown of funding per category.
+- Please see the summary chart or the individual BMP guidelines (page 7) for breakdown of funding per category.

 ASP project advisors provide technical assistance to applicants of the program.
 Technical assistance provided includes development and implementation of;

 - Storages facilities (pesticide, fuel, manure, feedlot and on-farm silage)

 - Advice on rotational crops and disease suppressant crops related to pest management